• School Nomination

 4. Community service (20%)

-• A reflection on “Inspiring social change through visual arts”
+• A reflection on “Shaping the Possible through Art”

 Nominees must submit an essay (English max.
 400 words; or Chinese max.
 600 characters) or a video presentation in English or Cantonese (3 minutes max.) describing their passion for visual art and their achievements in this category.
 They should also reflect on how they have used their skills and accomplishments to contribute to wider society.
 This should mention:

-• How a passion for visual arts has helped them to achieve personal growth, and also drive positive change in their school or community in the past year
+• How your passion for the visual arts has fostered personal growth and empowered you to take the lead in driving positive change or social awareness within your school or community over the past year

 • Original goals as a visual artist for the past year and any setbacks or difficulties encountered along the way

-• Key lessons learned from their experiences and how they can be applied to enact wider social impact and create a better tomorrow for all
+• Key lessons learned from your experiences and how they can be applied to enact wider social impact and create a better tomorrow for all

 • Awards and other forms of recognition